 The fact that self-managed superannuation funds (SMSFs) have allowed people to borrow money to purchase assets such as property has arguably been the best tax incentive for property investing since negative gearing tax perks.

-Here’s your guide on how you can join the growing ranks of property investors already taking advantage of this innovative tax structure.
-First, though, it’s important to know exactly what you’re looking at.
+Here’s our guide on how you can join the growing ranks of property investors already taking advantage of this innovative tax structure.

 What is an SMSF?